GoogleCloudPlatform/cloud-data-quality/README.md

 ## Troubleshooting

 ### 1. Cannot find shared library dependencies on system
-If running `make build` fails due to missing shared library dependencies (e.g. `_ctypes` or `libssl`), try the below steps to install them, then clear the bazel cache with `make build` and retry.
+If running `make build` fails due to missing shared library dependencies (e.g. `_ctypes` or `libssl`), try the below steps to install them, then clear the bazel cache with `make clean` and retry.

 #### Mac OS X: